To Deal with Immense Chip Shortage: Skoda is looking for other Alternatives

 Key among the numerous features affected due to this shortage is touchscreen infotainment system, thus forcing the varied brands to have a look at varied ways to get around the problem.

-Piyush Arora, Managing Director of Skoda Auto Volkswagen India, has stated that the group had been working so that they can find different ways to counteract the chip shortage, especially with regards to respect to the touchscreen.
+Piyush Arora has stated that, Managing Director of Skoda Auto Volkswagen India, has stated that the group had been working so that they can find different ways to counteract the chip shortage, especially with regards to respect to the touchscreen.

 Skoda changed from a 10-inch touchscreen infotainment system to an 8 inch unit across the entire Kushaq as well as Slavia range.
 This could be possible because both these cars used freestanding design.
 However, when it came to Volkswagen siblings, the Taigun as well as Virtus, was a problem as their infotainment system were integrated into the dashboard.